jrelgin/jasonmakes/env-instructions.md

 1. Go to your Vercel dashboard
 2. Select the project
 3. Navigate to "Settings" > "Environment Variables"
-4. Add the following variable:
+4. Add the following variables:
    - Name: `CRON_SECRET`
      - Value: `[generate a secure random string]`
      - Environment: Production (or all environments as needed)
+   - Name: `BLOB_READ_WRITE_TOKEN`
+     - Value: `[your Vercel blob storage token]`
+     - Environment: Production (or all environments as needed)
+     - Note: Get this from Vercel dashboard > Storage > Blob > Settings

 ## Testing locally: